sairabbas/WasItRufus/README.md

 * git_dir: directory in which to assess git status

 ## Output
-* active branch (string)
+* Active branch (string)
-* whether repository files have been modified (boolean)
+* Whether repository files have been modified (boolean)
-* whether the current head commit was authored in the last week (boolean)
+* Whether the current head commit was authored in the last week (boolean)
-* whether the current head commit was authored by Rufus (boolean)
+* Whether the current head commit was authored by Rufus (boolean)